startupsummer/workspace2017/lectures/08_react_introduction_part_2/task/README.md

 1. Finish your previous lecture task.
 2. By click on issue show its description.
 Use `react-router-dom` for that.
 3. Use stateless components.
+4. Try to optimize your components.

 Advanced:

-4. Integrate your app with github.
+5. Integrate your app with github.

 - Create new public repo
 - [Generate token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)